bridgetownrb/bridgetown/bridgetown-core/test/source/src/_posts/2013-03-19-not-a-post/dubious.markdown

 ---
 title: What Am I?
+date: 2009-03-05
 ---

-I am not a post.
+I am not a "standard" post, but I'll be processed because the front matter is present.
-Am I a document then..?